 The logic used to find the price

-The assumption is that most shopping websites would display product in below format.
+The assumption is that most shopping websites would display products in the below format.

 Name of the product…..some details……Price…reduction rates…Reduced price.

-I made use of regular expression to extract the price by looking for “product name” and then looking for “currency”.
+I made use of regular expressions to extract the price by looking for “product name” and then looking for “currency”.

 One example is shown below found at books.rediff.com

 Everyday Eating For Babies And Children

 The user enters the name of a product or a list of products he wants to purchase.
 An additional option was provided to view the cached copy excluding images so that in case the original web server is down user can still see the content.